-A June 5 presentation presented by the Bulkley Valley Research Centre (BVRC) offered a grim glimpse into future effects of climate change on northern B.C.
+A June 5 talk presented by the Bulkley Valley Research Centre (BVRC) offered a grim glimpse into future effects of climate change on northern B.C.

 And while there are varying climate models for the region, presenter Vanessa Foord explained they all show one thing: an increase in temperature is all but guaranteed for the region in coming decades.

 Worst-case climate models for the region show a six degree increase in temperature by 2100, with average scenarios pointing to around a three degree increase, something that drew gasps from the crowd of around 75 that came out to the event.